 Whatever you have left in your calories, which will be the majority, should be left to carbohydrates.
-Carbs are the body’s preferred fuel source and are a muscle-sparing nutrient, meaning when there is not enough amino acids flowing through the bloodstream to rebuild tissue – the body can use carbs.
+Carbs are the body’s preferred fuel source and are a muscle-sparing nutrient, meaning when there are not enough amino acids flowing through the bloodstream to rebuild tissue – the body can use carbs.

 Adding to this, carbs are the best nutrient to manage cortisol levels (stress hormones).
 This is a huge benefit when training hard and living a normal life in today’s society.
 In our experience, a slightly higher proportion given to carbs can make a big difference in building a physique while under typical levels of stress.

-For these reasons, we need to promote a higher carb diet.
+For these reasons, we need to promote a higher-carb diet.
 Here’s why:

 → You will perform at a higher level when following a higher carbohydrate diet.